22 JUNE 2016 – National Flash Fiction Day

-National Flash Fiction Day celebrates each year with prize-giving ceremonies and presentations by the judges as well as readings in various hotbeds of flash all across Aotearoa.
-Our three main events occur simultaneously in Auckland, Christchurch and Wellington, on or around June 22.
-News about 2016 events forthcoming on our Events page.
+National Flash Fiction Day celebrates each year with prize-giving ceremonies and presentations by the judges as well as readings key flash all across Aotearoa.
+Our three main events will take place simultaneously in Auckland, Christchurch and Wellington, on June 22, 6-8pm.
+Details about 2016 events are posted on our Events page.

 If you would like to hold a reading or local event and would like it advertised and supported by NFFD, please get in touch!